Xyvir/Qharbox/SPEC.md

       * **Block-Based Text Selection**: The default mouse-driven text selection will select rectangular `m x n` blocks of characters.
 When moved, these blocks will be non-destructively "inserted" between existing characters or lines, enabling intuitive columnar editing.
 Traditional linear selection will remain available via standard keyboard shortcuts (`Shift + Arrow Keys`, etc.).
       * **Bi-directional Sync**: A core module to convert between QHB YAML and the editor's internal format.
       * **Pen Tool Module**: A "Draw Mode" to create freehand SVG paths with automatic anchoring.
+      * **Dual Locking System**: To provide granular control, the editor will support two distinct types of object locks, likely toggled via a context menu or hotkeys:
+        * **Editing Lock** (`Ctrl+L`): This primary lock prevents accidental dragging, resizing, or editing of an object's properties.
+The object remains "glued" to its character anchor and continues to reflow perfectly as the surrounding text is edited.
+        * **Positional Lock** (`Ctrl+Shift+L`): This advanced lock fixes the object's position relative to the page canvas itself, making it immune to text reflow.
+This is useful for elements like logos or fixed background diagrams.
+When applied, the object's position is calculated once and then remains static until unlocked.

 -----